AudithSoftworks/Uniform/README.md

 Customizing CSS
 ---------------

 To edit the CSS of Uniform it is highly recommended to not edit the theme files, but to override them using CSS.
-Make sure your CSS file comes after the uniform theme css file in the HEAD section.
+Make sure your CSS file comes after the Uniform theme css file in the HEAD section.

 It's common to want to resize the selects or other elements.
 The best way is to set the width property on the div element, span element and the form element itself.
-Look through the theme CSS in the `PRESENTATION` section to see where the width property is currently set.
+Resizing "select" lists is a bit tougher as you need to change the line height.
+I suggest looking at the _base theme's SCSS file to see where the various width and height variables are used.

+You can create your own theme by following these steps:

+1. Using the theme kit as a sort of a template, create a new sprite image.
+The various backgrounds and images need to be in the same order.
+Yours can use different dimensions if that's useful.
+2. Create the two input backgrounds, one for when the element has focus and another for when it does not have focus.
+3. If you intend to use retina sized images, now is a good time to create those too.
+4. Copy an existing theme's `css/uniform.*.scss` file.
+5. Change the SCSS file to fit your theme.
+    * The _base theme file should specify all layout specific things, such as position, width, height, background offsets and the like.
+It should not need to get modified.
+    * Your custom SCSS file is where you should set colors, fonts and other stylistic aspects.
+	* You may need to change the path of the `@import "../../_base/css/uniform._base.scss"` to match your pathing structure.
+    * If including retina display images, you need to `@include retina()` at the end of your scss file, like the Jeans theme.
+6. Rebuild the CSS file using sass.
+A command like this should help get you started.
+	* `sass --scss -s --style=compressed uniform.my_new_theme.scss > uniform.my_new_theme.min.css`
+	* You may need to download and install [Sass](http://sass-lang.com/).
+7. Enjoy!

 Tips & Tricks
 -------------